Risks you must consider BEFORE transferring ownership of your home.

 Putting a house or any other asset into Joint Ownership of a Life Estate relinquishes control.
 You give up the right to do what you want with your house.
 You are required to share management of the asset with the other people who own the house.
 They might oppose or ignore your requests to make repairs and improvements.
 This risk can be avoided with a Trust that requires the Trustee to protect your interests.
 If the house is transferred to a Trust, the Trustee must comply with the directions you write in the Trust document.
 The Trustee has a fiduciary duty to protect your interests.

 Always consult a professional who can explain the risks and understand your best interests, before you designate beneficiaries, change the ownership of property, or transfer ownership interests to children, relatives or other people.
 Joint Ownership can cause serious tax consequences and it can expose the entire property to creditors of any of the joint owners.
-Consider a Living Trust or Asset Protection Trust as alternatives that might give you the flexibility and protection that you want for your home and life savings.
+Consider alternatives that might give you the flexibility and protection that you want for your health, your home and your life savings: